paxperscientiam/piece-of-site/README.rst

                         ->addItem("Pteranodon")))
     ->addItem("Barf")
     ;

-Disclaimer: Use are your own peril!
+Disclaimer: This library is currently in development phase; there have been no releases as of yet.
+Use are your own peril!